-Whilst road maintenance condition is OK at present, it is set to deteriorate over the medium term, because major renewals of the surface are not funded in TfL's budget
+Whilst road maintenance condition is ok at present, it may deteriorate over the medium term, because major renewals of the surface have not been funded for two years.
+We are pleased that the new business plan reverses this.

 London Streets